Enphase Energy slumps as lukewarm US demand weighs on revenue forecast

 "We are assuming the same level of uncertainty continues going forward.
 Therefore, we are taking aggressive and prudent actions in the U.S. to manage down the channel inventory," said Enphase Energy CEO Badrinarayanan Kothandaraman.

-Analysts at Evercore ISI said the company's U.S. business is taking a one-time correction in its inventory levels in the third quarter, but growth in European markets is accelerating.
+Evercore ISI analysts said the company's U.S. business is taking a one-time correction in its inventory levels in the third quarter, but growth in European markets is accelerating.

+However, analysts at Wells Fargo said they expect U.S. market slowdown to continue into next year, and forecast U.S. inverter shipments to decline by 25% year-over-year in the fourth quarter and 28% in the first quarter of 2024.

 Enphase also announced a new $1 billion share buyback plan, which failed to stem the share selloff.